 9. She’s Always There to Shoulder Your Burdens

 In one study, teenage girls were asked to make an impromptu educational speech--something so many of us dread as teens--and while they did, their mothers were instructed to either sit silently next to her or hold her hand.
 In addition, this study observed that in the groups where mothers held their daughter’s hand, their anxiety was lower.

-That being said, mother-daughter pairs with strong relationships experienced less anxiety even if the mother only sat silently next to her.
+Mother-daughter pairs with strong relationships experience less anxiety even if the mother only sat silently next to her.

 Also, this is a great example of how mothers are there to shoulder our emotional burdens, making the load a little lighter for us.